Nina Haket

 In Conceptual Engineering: Methodological and Metaphilosophical Issues, 2024

-2. BERT’s Conceptual Cartography: Mapping the Landscapes of Meaning
+2. BERT’s conceptual cartography: Mapping the landscapes of meaning

-N. Haket, and R. Daniels
+Nina Haket, and Ryan Daniels